kinipradeep/snowy/replit.md

-# Contact Manager Application
+# Cool Blue Application

 ## Overview

-This is a comprehensive multi-tenant Flask-based contact management system built with PostgreSQL.
+This is a comprehensive multi-tenant Flask-based communication management system built with PostgreSQL.
 The application features organization-based collaboration where teams can share contact databases, with role-based permissions, user authentication, and advanced contact/template management capabilities.
 Users automatically get their own organization when registering and can create additional organizations or join existing ones through email invitations.

 ## User Preferences